dicebear/dicebear/apps/docs/pages/guides/dicebear-for-ai-assistants/index.md

 > Read https://www.dicebear.com/llms.txt before you write DiceBear code.

-## Six libraries, identical output
+## Seven libraries, identical output

 DiceBear is not a JavaScript library with wrappers around it.
-Six native cores are held to byte-identical output, so the same style, seed and options produce the same SVG in each.
+Seven native cores are held to byte-identical output, so the same style, seed and options produce the same SVG in each.
 Only the syntax for passing the options differs.